JaroszLab/spotsizer2/README.md

 batch | Determine area and integrated density for each colony.
 For each image, analyse individually and create a csv timecourse | Determine integrated density for each colony.
 Use the last image to create the mask and apply this to all previous images.
 Create a single csv as output.

 **Spotsizer2 will always analyse all images in the current directory.
-The directory also needs to contain a Colonyzer.txt file with grid information and optionally a spotsizer2.config file.**
+The directory also needs to contain a grid.txt file with grid information and optionally a spotsizer2.config file.**
+The grid.txt file must contain a singe line stating the number of rows, number of columns, x of top left colony, y of top left colony, x of bottom right colony, y of bottom right colony.
+This must be in the Mathematica Image coordinate system, which has its origin in the lower left corner.
 The following options can be set in the spotsizer2.config file.
 If a file with this name does not exist in the image directory, default options will be used.

 Name|Description|Type|Default